Fake Food News In The UK

 DAILY CALORIE NEEDS

 Take me, a relatively active male and needing a minimum 2400 calories a day to keep well.
-I would need almost nine of these healthy salmon and potato salads to fulfil my daily intake.
+I would need almost nine of these healthy salmon and potato salads to fulfill my daily intake.
 These salads also contain a high amount of salt and those nine packs would give me almost 17 grammes.
 This is nearly three times the recommended level.
 With a slightly raised blood pressure, I set myself a daily salt intake of half the recommended level.
 Those nine salads would give me six times the salt level I need.

 It is interesting to compare this healthy choice salad to the one they red labelled as ‘high calorie’.
 This was a spicy Chirashi salad.
 Eating this, I would need three packs to reach my 2400 calories and would consume 12 grammes of salt.
 In truth, the red flagged salad got me to my calorie needs in far fewer packs.
 Pro rata, this gave me far less salt than the ‘healthy choice’.
 It would be better to measure the salt per calorie rather than per pack.
 That shows that the red flagged high calorie salad had less than the salad labelled as ‘healthy choice’.